pilillo/terraform/README.md

 Why S3?
 Terraform is actually compatible with multiple backends, including its own Terraform Cloud.
 However, a file storage like GCS, S3 and Azure Storage will be just fine.
 Specifically, S3:
 * it's managed and designed for 99.99% availability
-* supports server-side encryption using AES-256 and SSL during interaction
+* supports server-side encryption using AES-256 (super important since the tf state also contains secrets) and SSL during interaction
 * supports versioning so rolling back to an older state is possible
 * supports locking via DynamoDB